avic7/Ontario-Corn-Nitrogen-Calculator-/README.md

-# Ontario Corn Nitrogen Calculator Modernization and Dashboard
+# Ontario Corn Nitrogen Calculator Modernization

 ## Overview
 This project modernizes the existing Ontario Corn Nitrogen Calculator Tool by building an **interactive R Shiny app and also a dashboard**.
 It provides Ontario farmers, advisors, and researchers with user-friendly access to a **historical database of nitrogen fertilization trials** in corn, helping drive **data-informed decisions** on nitrogen application.